D3SOX/cryb-guide/docs/installation/README.md

 # Installation

-Cryb needs a Redis, a MongoDB server, NodeJS, Yarn and Docker.
+Cryb requires a Redis and a MongoDB server, NodeJS, Yarn and Docker.

 This guide is for Ubuntu Server 20.04.1 LTS but should also work on derivates.